tomlin7/cupcake/samples/README.md

 # Sample scripts
-Sample scipts used to test the editor's functionality
+This directory contains the sample scipts used to test the editor's functionality.